chendaniely/scipy_proceedings/papers/00_intro/intro.rst

 across the globe.
 More than half of attendees are now from industry, the rest split between government laboratories and the academy.
 The organizing committee is committed to increasing representation from underrepresented groups.
-This year, **TODO:mention diversity scholarships?**.
+This year, sponsors awarded funding to help 31 people attend the conference.

 Python for Data Science, Quantitative Finance, and Computational Social Sciences were central themes this year, with additional minisymposia in domains